 St Oswald's Catholic Primary School, Ashton

 English Martyrs' Catholic Primary School, Haydock

 Holy Family Catholic Primary School, Platt Bridge

 St Benedict's Catholic Primary School, Hindley

 St Aidan's Catholic Primary School

 In addition the school has been able to admit children from Lowton, Golborne and Newton le Willows in recent years.
 Do you need help finding which Catholic school serves your parish?
-Click this link and type in your postcode to see the result.
+Use this website: Find your nearest Parish